The Alfred Denny Museum, The Arctic Monkeys Room and Kelham Island: 111 Places in Sheffield That You Shouldn’t Miss

 The book is the first guide book about Sheffield to be specifically commissioned by a publisher and reflects the eye of the writer.

-The book will be released at an event at the University of Sheffield next week (Wednesday 6 December 2017), and will be available at a number of retailers including Amazon, Waterstones and Blackwells, as well as independent book shops.
+The book was released at an event at the University of Sheffield recently (Wednesday 6 December 2017), and is available at a number of retailers including Amazon, Waterstones and Blackwells, as well as independent book shops.